Spread the love

 The Magical Forest in San Leonardo de Yague

-Bosque Magico (or the Magical Forest) turned out to be one of the most surprising places to visit in Soria for all us, especially traveling with kids.
-This forest is located nearby the small town of San Leonardo de Yague.
-The entrance is free and you can enjoy lots of tiny houses of fairies and gnomes.
+Bosque Mágico (or the Magical Forest) is a fantastic place to visit in Spain with kids.
+This enchanting forest is located near the small town of San Leonardo de Yagüe.
+Entrance is free, and you can explore many tiny houses of fairies and gnomes.
+It was definitely a highlight for my girls.

 torrezno soria spain